-Paul currently serves on the UK Cabinet Office, Space Weather Project Board, has been an expert witness to the House of Commons Science and Technology Select Committee and has supported the Government’s Chief Scientific Advisor (GCSA) through the Prime Minister’s Committee on Science and Technology (CST) in a joint meeting in Washington DC with the US equivalent, PCAST.
-He is currently a member of the Engineering Policy Committee of the Royal Academy of Engineering.
+Paul currently serves on the UK Cabinet Office, Space Weather Project Board, has been an expert witness to the House of Commons Science and Technology Select Committee and has supported the Government’s Chief Scientific Advisor (GCSA) through the Prime Minister’s Committee on Science and Technology (CST).
+He was recently appointed to the Defence Scientific Advisory Council.

 Learn more about the EPS Distinguished Lecture Series at www.birmingham.ac.uk/eps/distinguished